echodpp/echo_rust/project1/README.md

 # Command Line Application With Rust
 ![Screen Shot 2023-02-01 at 2 18 56 PM](https://user-images.githubusercontent.com/90811429/216141512-d3053fba-9771-4843-911b-9519f4bc2c43.png)

+## Note taking application
-## CRUD is an acronym that stands for Create, Read, Update, and Delete.
+CRUD is an acronym that stands for Create, Read, Update, and Delete.
 These are the four basic functions of persistent storage.

 In the context of a note-taking application written in Rust, the CRUD functions could be implemented as follows: